executablebooks/sphinx-book-theme/docs/reference/special-theme-elements.md

 ### More content after the margin content

-This is extra content after the popouts to see if cells overlap and such.
+This is extra content after the margins to see if cells overlap and such.
-Also to make sure you can still interact with the popout content.
+Also to make sure you can still interact with the margin content.
-This is extra content after the popouts to see if cells overlap and such.
+This is extra content after the margins to see if cells overlap and such.
-Also to make sure you can still interact with the popout content.
+Also to make sure you can still interact with the margin content.

 ```python
 a = 2
 ```

-This is extra content after the popouts to see if cells overlap and such.
+This is extra content after the margins to see if cells overlap and such.
-Also to make sure you can still interact with the popout content.
+Also to make sure you can still interact with the margin content.
-This is extra content after the popouts to see if cells overlap and such.
+This is extra content after the margins to see if cells overlap and such.
-Also to make sure you can still interact with the popout content.
+Also to make sure you can still interact with the margin content.
-This is extra content after the popouts to see if cells overlap and such.
+This is extra content after the margins to see if cells overlap and such.
-Also to make sure you can still interact with the popout content.
+Also to make sure you can still interact with the margin content.

 ### Figures with margin captions